peterkuma/masters-thesis/chapters/06_shortwave-intermittence.md

 ### Technical considerations

-There were a number of additional technical considerations which needed to be taken into account when implementing solar intermittence in a 3D model:
+There were a number of additional technical considerations which needed to be taken into account when implementing shortwave intermittency in a 3D model:

 1. **Solar declination.** Solar declination varies during the intermittence period.
 In our case, the model does no provide the scheme with solar